 To become a diesel mechanic, you must first complete a post-secondary education program.
 A wide range of community and career colleges offer diesel mechanic programs.
 These programs usually last two to three years and often include a job placement component, which can be a series of courses or an entire school term.

-During the job placement, the student is closely supervised a master diesel mechanic who can demonstrate how to apply what they’ve learned to real-world problems.
+During the job placement, the student is closely supervised by a master diesel mechanic who can demonstrate how to apply what they’ve learned to real-world problems.
 In both the first and second years, several schools offer work terms.
 The more experience you have, the more interesting the work you will be assigned.

-Many students gain related work experience repairing their own vehicles, working part-time at an oil change or mechanic shop, or doing other jobs that require tool use.
+Many students gain related work experience by repairing their own vehicles, working part-time at an oil change or mechanic shop, or doing other jobs that require tool use.
 To become a diesel mechanic, you must have mechanical aptitude and skills, which can only be acquired through practice.
 If you want to be a mechanic, take the time to learn advanced mechanical skills.

 Working in this position necessitates a diesel mechanic’s license.
 Each state has its own set of requirements, but all require a specific combination of post-secondary education, experience, and a written exam.
 Mechanical principles, ethics, and safety are usually covered on this exam, which is usually multiple choice.